 These include manual, electric and one-touch.
 If you want the freedom to adjust your wine to the temperature you think best, opt for manual.
 For a pre-set temperature range which has been deemed appropriate for the wine, go for electric.
 One-touch systems let you adjust the temperature within a pre-determined range.

 At Wren we offer a range of wine coolers which can match every style of kitchen, from modern through to country-style.
-If you're planning your kitchen but unsure of how to incorporate a wine cooler, book a free appointment with one of our friendly experts.
+If you're planning your kitchen but unsure of how to incorporate a wine cooler, book your free appointment with one of our friendly experts.